Mincan2/skills-github-pages/index.md

 ---
 title: Welcome to my blog
 ---
+---

-content: here is some content for the blog.
+content: Here is some content for the blog.
+---